Chimezie Metu

-High school career
+Early life

 Metu's attended Lawndale High School in Lawndale, California.
-A four-star recruit, he was the No.46 recruit according to Rivals.com.
+A four-star recruit, he was the No. 46 recruit according to Rivals.com.
 Metu committed to the University of Southern California (USC) on May 12, 2014.

 College career

 As a freshman, Metu played in 34 games, starting 2.
 He averaged 6.4 points and 3.6 rebounds per game.
 He also had 54 blocks, which was the 2nd most blocks by a USC freshman since Taj Gibson.
 He also played 10 minutes in USC's loss to Providence in the first round of the 2016 NCAA Division I men's basketball tournament.

 Metu started in all 36 games as a sophomore, averaging 14.8 points and 7.8 rebounds per game.
 He led the team to the 2nd round of the 2017 NCAA Division I men's basketball tournament.
 He was named 2017 Pac-12 Most Improved Player, 2nd Team All-Pac-12 and All-Academic Honorable Mention.

 Metu played in 34 games as a junior, starting 33.
 He averaged 15.7 points and 7.4 rebounds per game.
 On February 23, 2018, he was named in a federal document that linked him to an alleged $2,000 payment from a sports agency, but was cleared by USC.
 On March 5, 2018, he was named 1st Team All-Pac-12 along with teammate Jordan McLaughlin.
 Being set to graduate in three years and after sitting out the 2018 National Invitation Tournament to avoid injury, he declared for the 2018 NBA draft.